 An interesting feature of PostgreSQL is its history of working with both structured (SQL) and unstructured (NoSQL) data.
 PostgreSQL has a catalog-driven approach, which makes it highly extensible.
 It doesn’t simply store information to identify tables and columns.
 It allows you to define data types, index types, and functional languages.
 It's also compatible with most operating systems, including Linux platforms, and it integrates well with data from a wide variety of databases.
 PostgreSQL also works with, both, on-site servers and cloud-based servers.

 - More features: PostgreSQL has a lot more features than other DBMSs.
-These extra features include table inheritance, a rich set of data types (including native support for JSON), ability to define a column as an "array" of column types, among others.
+These extra features include table inheritance, a rich set of data types (including native support for JSON), the ability to define a column as an "array" of column types, and more.

 - Lack of documentation: PostgreSQL doesn't have the best documentation compared to other database engines.
 If you run into an issue, you might need to seek help from a private PostgreSQL support firm, or try your luck with the community support forums.